Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 13.37.10 UTC
+- WIB: Senin, 16 Desember 2024 14.26.48 UTC
-- WITA: Senin, 16 Desember 2024 14.37.10 UTC
+- WITA: Senin, 16 Desember 2024 15.26.48 UTC
-- WIT: Senin, 16 Desember 2024 15.37.10 UTC
+- WIT: Senin, 16 Desember 2024 16.26.48 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

 Kategori: motivational